gerencianet/gn-api-sdk-php/docs/CARNET.md

 ];
 ```

-### Setting instructions
+### Setting message to customer
 `optional`

-If you want the carnet billet to have extra instructions, it's possible to send a maximum of 4 different instructions with a maximum of 90 caracters, just as follows:
+If you want the carnet billet to have a message to customer, it's possible to send a message with a maximum of 255 caracters, just as follows:

 ```php
 $items = [